 D | Legal Writing |

-Notice that some Foundational Skills include performance skills like "client interviewing" and "negotiation."
-To ensure that competency is measured objectively, examinees will be provided uniform content and assessed based on their written or selected responses.
+Some Foundational Skills include performance skills such as "client interviewing" and "negotiation."
+To ensure that competency is measured objectively, you will be provided uniform content and assessed based on your written or selected responses.

 Foundational Skills Considerations | |